bark-simulator/bark/docs/source/runtime.md

 ## Scenario Generation

 A scenario generation in BARK returns a list of scenarios of the type  `Scenario`.
-These can be ran by the BARK runtime or by the `BenchmarkRunner`.
+These can be run by the BARK runtime or by the `BenchmarkRunner`.

+Currently available scenario generators:

+* `ConfigurableScenarioGeneration`: Sophisticated scenario generation providing conflict resolution.
+* `UniformVehicleDistribution`: Samples the agents uniformly and their parameters.
+* `ConfigWithEase`: Configure any scenario fast and with ease.
+* `DeterministicScenarioGeneration`: Deterministic, reproducible scenario generation.

 ## Benchmarking

-BARK provides a `BenchmarkRunner` and `BenchmarkAnalyzer` to automatically run and verify the performance of novel beahvior models.
+BARK provides a `BenchmarkRunner` and `BenchmarkAnalyzer` to automatically run and verify the performance of novel behavior models.

 ## Viewer